aragon/toucan-voting-plugin/src/crosschain/toucanRelay/README.md

 This requires that the locked contract has a mechanism for allowing the locked votes to be updated.
 This can also be permissionless.

+We can do this in a few ways:

+1. Add a delegation function on the OFTAdapter.
+This allows the OFTAdapter to delegate its voting power to a periphery contract.

 # A race condition